Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Synchrotron Radiation: the nonrotating plasma

-As discussed in the previous sections, the Rotating Synchrotron Radiation (RoSyRa) framework incorporates the effects of both the external magnetic field and the bulk rotation of the plasma.
-Before addressing the full complexity of the rotating medium, we first investigate the photon emission in the limit of a non-rotating plasma ($\Omega \to 0$).
+As discussed in the previous sections, the RoSyRa framework incorporates the effects of both the external magnetic field and the bulk rotation of the plasma.
+Before addressing the full complexity of the rotating medium, we first investigate the photon emission in the limit of a nonrotating plasma ($\Omega \to 0$).